IgniteUI/igniteui-xplat-docs/doc/en/components/grids/pivot-grid/overview.md

         });
 }
 ```
 In this case the dimension renders an expander in the related section of the grid (row or column) and allows the children to be expanded or collapsed as part of the hierarchy.
 By default the row dimensions are initially expanded.
-This behavior can be controlled with the `DefaultExpandState` property of the pivot grid.
+This behavior can be controlled with the `DefaultExpandState` property of the Pivot Grid.

-### Predefined dimensions
+### Predefined Dimensions

-As part of the pivot grid some additional predefined dimensions are exposed for easier configuration:
+As part of the Pivot Grid some additional predefined dimensions are exposed for easier configuration:
 - `PivotDateDimension`
     Can be used for date fields.
 Describes the following hierarchy by default:
     - All Periods